 This request, dated December 23, 1996, was raised at the DO follow-up briefing on April 1, 1997.
 The DO provided no response and no time frame for a response.
-This request should be answered promptly.

 CIA-15 Win Scott files identified in Russ Holmes Files.